FStarLang/FStar/INSTALL.md

 To use F\* for verification you need a Z3 binary.
 Our binary packages include that already in `bin`, but if you compile F\* from sources you need to get a Z3 binary yourself and add it to your `PATH`.
-We recommend you use the Everest test binaries here: https://github.com/FStarLang/binaries/tree/master/z3-tested
+We recommend you use the Everest tested binaries here: https://github.com/FStarLang/binaries/tree/master/z3-tested